Representation of increasing convex functionals with countably additive measures: Introduction

-In the following we introduce four conditions, called (A), (B), (C) and (D), for an increasing convex functional $\phi : X \to \mathbb{R} \cup \crl{+\infty}$ on a Stone vector lattice $X$ of functions $f : \Omega \to \mathbb{R}$ on a topological space $\Omega$.
-If $X$ consists of continuous functions, (A) and (B) both imply a max-representation like (iv).
-From each of (C) and (D) we derive a sup-representation similar to (v) in the case where $X$ is the set of all bounded measurable functions on a Hausdorff space $\Omega$ equipped with its Borel $\sigma$-algebra.
+In the following we introduce four conditions, called (A), (B), (C) and (D), for an increasing convex functional $\phi \colon X \to \mathbb{R} \cup \crl{+\infty}$ on a Stone vector lattice $X$ of functions $f \colon \Omega \to \mathbb{R}$ defined on a topological space $\Omega$.
+(A) and (B) are sequential-continuity-from-above conditions, which both imply a max-representation like (iv) of Proposition \ref{prop:conv} in the case where $X$ is a stone vector lattice of continuous functions.
+Similarly, (C) and (D) are sequential-continuity-from-below conditions which allow us to derive a sup-representation similar to (v) of Proposition \ref{prop:conv} if $X$ is the set of all bounded Borel measurable functions on a Hausdorff space $\Omega$.